mozilla-services/loads/docs/source/glossary.rst

      Each agent can spawn a number of workers, which does the actual queries.
      The agent isn't sending itself the queries, it creates a worker which does it instead.

+   virtual users
+     When running a test, you can chose the number of users you want to have in parallel.
+This is called the number of virtual users.